 Austin Graff, Opal's Managing Member, offers Outsourced Chief Investment Officer ("OCIO") services to third-party investment advisers for compensation.
 Mr. Graff's services as an OCIO include providing strategic and operational support.
-This arrangement creates a conflict of interest in that Mr. Graff's duties and obligations as an OCIO will limit the time allocated to serving Opal Capital's clients.
+When serving as OCIO, Mr. Graff has an economic incentive to recommend that such third-party investment advisers use Opal models provided through the SmartX platform for their clients.
+In addition, this arrangement creates a conflict of interest in that Mr. Graff's duties and obligations as an OCIO will limit the time allocated to serving Opal Capital's clients.
 We expect the time allocation conflict will be mitigated in part because of the synergies Mr. Graff will benefit from by using similar investment methodologies for both Opal Capital and the third-party investment advisers for which he serves as OCIO.
+In addition, Mr. Graff will have access to proprietary information of the third-party investment advisers; however, such access will be strictly governed by a confidentiality agreement.